TRS-80 Model 100: Similar computers from other companies

 Systems of about the same size and form-factor as the Model 100, aimed at journalists, were sold by companies such as Teleram, as the Teleram T-3000 and GRiD Systems, as the GRiD Compass, which was used by NASA.
 GRiD was later acquired by Tandy.
-The Bondwell 2 of 1985 was a CP/M laptop in a similar form factor to the Model 200.
-Both Convergent Technologies and MicroOffice released the WorkSlate and the RoadRunner respectively in late 1983, which similarly targeted mobile computing.
+The Bondwell 2 of 1985 is a CP/M laptop in a similar form factor to the Model 200.
+Both Convergent Technologies and MicroOffice released the WorkSlate and the RoadRunner respectively in late 1983.